 For example, “Allows more light to hit the camera sensor” in the camera lens example.
 For the above four examples could you think about the advantages?

 Once features are given it is easy to guess the advantages.
-Click below to reveal the advantages of the four features mentioned in the feature section.
+Below are the advantages of the four features mentioned in the feature section.
 Let’s see how many of them you got right.

 I am sure most of you’ll get all of them right.
 This simple example will ensure that you don’t confuse features with advantages anytime in future.